 Decision making in labour can be difficult which is why it is important to explore any concerns you may have with your healthcare professional before you go into labour.

-If you are certain, you would not want an assisted vaginal birth, one option is to choose a planned caesarean birth before you go into labour.
+If you are certain you would not want an assisted vaginal birth, one option is to choose a planned caesarean birth before you go into labour.
 If you are considering a planned caesarean, you should discuss this with your healthcare professional during your pregnancy.
 For more information, refer to the RCOG patient information on caesarean birth

 Will I be asked for consent?